New York City’s movie theaters include the AMC Empire 25, Angelika Film Center, Film Forum, IFC Center, Paris Theatre and more.

 Angelika Film Center, in Greenwich Village, is one of NYC’s leading independent movie theaters.
 Angelika…

-Cinépolis Chelsea is a popular independent movie theater owned by leading Mexican theater chain Cinépolis.…
+Cinépolis Chelsea is a popular independent movie theater in Chelsea, Manhattan.
+It is owned by…

-Film Forum is an independent cinema in Hudson Square, Manhattan that is curated for film…
+Film Forum is a non-profit independent cinema in Hudson Square, Manhattan.
+Curation by and for…

 The Paris Theater, New York City’s longest-running arthouse cinema and Manhattan’s last single-screen movie house,…